 There is a short story behind this particular flavor selection.

-During the wedding planning, Mr. J was very involved in most of the planning and DIY projects.
-I think he wanted to keep tabs on my spending, (ahem, I went over budget!) or maybe he is just wonderful. 🙂 There were some projects he wasn’t too keen on, like hot gluing a card box with pink ribbon, but when it came to the cake, he was all about that.
+During the wedding planning, Mr. J (what I call the hubs around here) was very involved in most of the planning and DIY projects.
+I think he wanted to keep tabs on my spending, (ahem, I went over budget!) or maybe he is just wonderful.
+There were some projects he wasn’t too keen on, like hot gluing a card box with a pink ribbon, but when it came to the cake, he was all about that.
 We agreed he would pick what goes on the inside and I will decide on the outside.

-He spent days narrowing down the cake to three flavor combinations, working with the cake lady on several (unnecessary) cake testings, to get exactly what he wanted.
+He spent days narrowing down the cake to three flavor combinations, working with the cake lady on several (unnecessary) cake tastings, to get exactly what he wanted.
 At the end of the day, he picked his favorite combination of coconut and almond to be the top layer.
 As tradition calls, we will save that layer to have on our first anniversary.
-Simple and perfect plan!
-Right?
+Simple and perfect plan, right?

 So for our first anniversary, I made him a recreation of what I imagine that coconut almond cream cake would have been.